Other Stuff to Know - 12

 The outbreak of super-viruses and worldwide flu epidemics on a seemingly regular occurring basis is making people increasingly conscious of their exposure to diseases caused by contact with harmful germs.
 Initially, this mainly applied to travelers, especially in international airports, planes and cruise ships.
 Now, people everywhere have become more aware of how easily they can become infected by contagious germs in their everyday lives.

-The New York developer Donald Trump admitted that he has an aversion to shaking hands when he meets someone.
+President Donald Trump admitted that he has an aversion to shaking hands when he meets someone.
 Who knows what that person has been doing with his or her hands beforehand?
 As a result, Trump prefers the Japanese custom of bowing to each other instead of shaking hands.
 Other people are using the quick fist-bump as an alternative to shaking hands, perhaps on the basis that the less skin contact you have, the less chance there is of picking up someone's germs.

 Yet, not all so-called “germs” are bad for you.
 Many of the countless thousands of microorganisms, commonly referred to as germs, such as bacteria, fungi and viruses, are actually good for your health and immune system.
 According to Philip M. Tierno, the author of The Secret Life of Germs, only about 600 of these are dangerous, especially E. coli, cold viruses and salmonella.

 Like most things you do, there is always a certain risk but it is pointless to become paranoid about this matter.
 Instead, use your common sense and keep the following in mind: